cosmos/ibc/spec/app/ics-027-interchain-accounts/README.md

 ### Port & channel setup

-The interchain account module on a host chain must always bind to a port with the id `interchain_account`.
+The interchain account module on a host chain must always bind to a port with the id `interchain-account`.
 Controller chains will bind to ports dynamically, with each port id set as `ics27-1-{connection-number}-{counterparty-connection-number}-{owner-address}`.

 The example below assumes a module is implementing the entire `InterchainAccountModule` interface.
 The `setup` function must be called exactly once when the module is created (perhaps when the blockchain itself is initialized) to bind to the appropriate port.